All fields are required

 Want to extend your visit past the docent-led tour?
 Students in grades 8-12, can self-guide.
 What is a Self-Guiding Tour?
 Your students can explore all the other galleries the Heard Museum has to offer while in the company of their chaperones.
 This is a great way to get your students engaged through a project or activity to further enhance what they take away from their visit.

-Bonus Tours (only available with the HOME tour)
+Guided Activity (only available with the HOME tour)

 These participatory cultural lessons can be included with your class tour of HOME and are a fun and educational way to create a lasting memory of the Heard Museum.
 The targeted audience is K-8th grade and the cost is $5/student.